ValencyHQ/vanilla/README.md

 ## <span id="valencygetshorthandpropsfn">`valency.get() shorthand properties`</span>

-Valency provides convenient shorthand properties to `Valency.get()` which provides an intuitive way to get assets URL.
+Valency provides convenient shorthand properties to `Valency.get()` which provides an intuitive way to get an asset's URL.
 The shorthand format goes like this:

 ```js